 I’m also a believer in including photos of the band members, along with their names and their roles within the band.

-At the end, it’s wise to include your contact information so your fans, the press, and venue owners can get in touch with you easily.
+After the bio, it’s wise to include your contact information so your fans, the press and venue owners can get in touch with you easily.

 You’re almost certainly going to lose sales unless you provide your potential buyers with options.